Project-ELYX/PyLux/README.md

 Born from frustration with Miniconda's takeover and bloat, PyLux is a lightweight, powerful toolkit for managing Python installations and virtual environments.
 No package manager dependencies, no conda channels, just clean bash scripts and full control.

-This is a collection of optimized scripts and functions I made for my own use, which later expanded into something I figured more people would enjoy having.

-# Where did the name "PyLux" come from?
-At this time, PyLux is a collection of bash scripts

 ## Why PyLux?

 **The Problem:**